 Point 4: The housing bubble has led to a huge inflation of real estate prices in the U.S. Millions of homes are falling into the hands of the bankers through foreclosure.
 The cost of land and rentals has further decimated family agriculture as well as small business.
 Rising property taxes based on inflated land assessments have forced millions of lower-and middle-income people and elderly out of their homes.

 Where even to begin: Falling home prices mean housing is, oh what's the word, "affordable"!
-The issues driving the bubble were bad laws encouraging (indeed forcing) subprime lending noted here, speculators, and zoning laws restricting free markets in housing prices note by Cato here
+The issues driving the bubble were bad laws encouraging (indeed forcing) subprime lending noted here, speculators, and zoning laws restricting free markets in housing prices note by Cato here.

-The fact that bankers now control national monetary systems in their entirety, under laws where money is introduced only through lending at interest, has resulted in a massive debt pyramid that is teetering on collapse.
+Point 5: The fact that bankers now control national monetary systems in their entirety, under laws where money is introduced only through lending at interest, has resulted in a massive debt pyramid that is teetering on collapse.
 This "monetarist" system was pioneered by Rockefeller-family funded economists at the University of Chicago.
 The rub is that when the pyramid comes down and everyone goes bankrupt the banks which have been creating money "out of thin air" will then be able to seize valuable assets for pennies on the dollar, as J.P.
 Morgan Chase is preparing to do with the businesses owned by Carlyle Capital.
 Meaningful regulation of the financial industry has been abandoned by government, and any politician that stands in the way, such as Eliot Spitzer, is destroyed.

 Oh and Eliot Spitzer is now the good guy?
 The monetarist system is in place because it works.
 Read anything by Milton Friedman.